DaveBullet1050/BatoceraHelpers/README/TOS_GRS_Switch README.md

 # TOS GRS - Automatic 4/8 way restrictor gate

+These instructions setup a TOS GRS restrictor gate (for Sanwa joysticks) so that it can select between 4 and 8 way joystick modes when a game launches.
+Although this is for Batocera, it should work on any other platform, as long as you have python installed.
+If Windows, you'll need to adapt the /usr/bin/tos_grs/get_tos_tty.sh script - as this "finds" the TTY port on Linux that the TOS GRS controller is registered to (for sending commands via python).
+On Windows this will be a COMx port.

 ## TL;DR - I just want to set it up!

 1. Copy these files to these locations (creating directories as required).
 All default root owner / permissions are fine: